Sielinski/vacuum/README.md

 Vacuum is an implementation in R of three procedures developed by John Tukey: FUNOP, FUNOR-FUNOM, and vacuum cleaner.
-Combined, they provide a way to identify, treat, and analyze outliers in two-way (i.e., contingency) tables, as described in Tukey's original paper "The Future of Data Analytics".
+Combined, they provide a way to identify, treat, and analyze outliers in two-way (i.e., contingency) tables, as described in Tukey's landmark paper "The Future of Data Analytics".

 ## Installation